AhmedElmehalawi/AhmedElmehalawi.github.io/_posts/2013-08-14-blog-post-2.md

 # 3. Forever Frames (a Microsoft approach)
 In HTTP, responses don’t have to be sent in one go — they can be sent in chunks.
 These chunks are sent to the browser, where they get assembled and interpreted.
 Microsoft found a loophole using chunked encoding — they’d send the first chunk without specifying how many chunks were coming, tricking the client into thinking the connection was still open.
-Then, every time there was new data, they’d send it as another chunk (like a script) to an iframe.
+Then, every time there was new data, they’d send it as another chunk and these chunks are sent to the browser as scripts to an iframe.

-But this approach had several issues:
+But this approach had several issues:-
 - It required complex configurations on the server to send data as response chunks.
 - The browser’s interpreter needed to be adjusted to handle single chunks directly.
 - It only worked on Internet Explorer.